Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : mattandemilyinbhutan

-Hoentoe is a traditional Bhutanese dish that locals and visitors enjoy.
-It is a dumpling with a mixture of turnip greens, spinach, cheese, and spices.
-The dumplings are then steamed or boiled until cooked through.
-Hoentoe is known for its unique shape, resembling a half-moon or crescent.
+Hoentoe is a famous traditional food in Bhutan that both locals and visitors enjoy.
+This unique Bhutanese dumpling is filled with a mix of turnip greens, spinach, cheese, and spices, then steamed or boiled to perfection.

-It is often served with a tomato-based sauce or a spicy chilli dip, adding flavour to the delicate dumplings.
-Hoentoe is a delicious and satisfying dish showcasing Bhutanese food’s creativity and flavours, making it a must-try when exploring the local food scene.
+Hoentoe’s distinct half-moon shape sets it apart, and it’s often served with a tomato-based sauce or a spicy chili dip, adding an extra kick of flavor.
+This satisfying dish highlights Bhutanese cuisine’s creativity and flavors, making it a must-try for anyone exploring the local food scene.

 6. Goep (Tripe)